 The way the Pokémon inherits moves are based solely upon the base form's own learnset.
 The parents that need to know the moves are as follows;

 Breeding is a very useful technique when you want to aquire your movesets because of the fact that you can breed over two different sets of moves: Technical Machine aquired moves, and “Egg Moves”.
-Earthquake is a very popular move used by almost every physical sweeper, but the problem with this is that you only get one TM 26.
 You can however chain-breed it to any Pokémon you would like.
 Chain breeding?
 Some Pokémon can only get a move through breeding only if you first breed two other Pokémon for a male version and breed it again to the Pokémon you wish for a certain move to be on.
 For example, say I wanted to breed Rock Slide to a Cradily.
 First, I would need to get a Male Relicanth and Female Corsola, breed for a Male Corsola with Rock Slide and breed that with a Female Cradily/Lileep for a Lileep with Rock Slide.

 For the games from Pokémon Emerald onwards, you have the ability to pass Natures on through breeding.
 This is done by attaching the Everstone to either of the Pokémon or the Ditto.
 Once attached, there is a 50% chance of the baby Pokémon having the nature of the female.
 This changed to being for either Pokémon in HeartGold & SoulSilver and changed to a 100% likelihood of passing down in Black 2 & White 2.

-In Diamond & Pearl onwards, if you breed two Pokémon from different language games, the chances of them being Shiny is reduced to 1 in 2,048, reduced to 1,366 in Black & White.
+In Diamond & Pearl onwards, if you breed two Pokémon from different language games, the chances of them being Shiny is reduced to 1 in 2,048, reduced to 1,366 in Black & White and 1 in 682 from Pokémon X & Y onwards.

 HeartGold & SoulSilver add another means to transfer specific IVs over from parent to child.The manner of doing this is in having either parent hold a specific item.
 These Items are the "Power" Items introduced in Diamond & Pearl which boosted Effort Values earned when held.
 Attach these Items to either of the parents and their specific Individual Value will be passed on to the baby.
 Consult the table below to see which item causes the baby to inherit which stat.